 Flaws that may need more attention

-Normal wear may bring about fixable flaws that we explain above that do not affect the safety of Artipoppe products.
-In the case that you notice irregularities not mentioned above as a result of normal wear and tear, it may affect the safety of your wrap if not addressed properly.
+Normal wear may bring about fixable flaws that we explain above that do not affect the safety of Artipoppe carriers.
+In the case that you notice irregularities not mentioned above as a result of normal wear and tear, it may affect the safety of your baby wrap, ring sling or Zeitgeist baby carrier if not addressed properly.
 Here are some flaws that may need more attention.

-This damage is caused by improper washing, or treatment of your wool fabrics, causing the wrap fibers to intertwine and shrink together to form a tightly woven fabric.
+This damage is caused by improper washing, or treatment of your wool fabrics, causing the fabric fibers to intertwine and shrink together to form a tightly woven fabric.
 Heat and agitation when wet can also cause this damage.
-There are different degrees of felting, but a wrap is deemed mostly unsafe for babywearing after severe felting.
-For this reason, it is important to always properly care for your wrap according to the washing instructions on the tag.
+There are different degrees of felting, but a carrier is deemed mostly unsafe for babywearing after severe felting.
+For this reason, it is important to always properly care for your Artipoppe product according to the washing instructions on the tag.